-3.8 Habitats Regulations Assessment (HRA) Appropriate Assessment (AA) Screening
+3.8 Habitats Regulations Assessment (HRA) Appropriate Assessment (AA) Screening on any European site.
+This includes Special Protection Areas (SPAs) and Special Areas of Conservation (SACs).

 3.8.1 In addition to the SEA, there is a requirement under the EU Habitats Directive (92/43/EEC) (as transcribed into Irish law) to assess whether the Regional Programme, individually or in combination with other plans or projects, will give rise to Likely Significant Effects (LSE)